-This process applies to all Incidents raised by the POA HSD or by SMC (out of hours or from systems monitoring tools), where they are related to the Fujitsu outsourcing contract.
-N.B calls presented to POA HSD / SMC that should be placed with the NBSC are transferred/ referred from POA HSD / SMC to NBSC.
+This process applies to all Incidents received by the POA HSD, where they are related to the Fujitsu outsourcing contract.
+N.B calls presented to POA HSD that should be placed with the NBSC are transferred/ referred from POA HSD to NBSC.

-The scope of the process is from the receipt of an incident by the HSD / SMC, through to the successful workaround or resolution of the incident.
+The scope of the process is from the receipt of an incident by the HSD, through to the successful workaround or resolution of the incident.

-For clarity it should be noted that the HSD / IMT are responsible for managing/owning Incidents during business hours, with SMC assume this responsibility out of hours.
+For clarity it should be noted that the HSD/IMT are responsible for managing/owning Incidents.